 - For GBR QoS Flows, the SMF shall set the QoS Flow parameter Maximum Packet Loss Rate for UL and DL if the corresponding PCC rule parameters are available in the PCC rule.
 In the case multiple PCC Rules are bound to the QoS Flow and the SMF received multiple Maximum Packet Loss Rates, the SMF chooses the lowest value per direction in all these PCC rules.

 - If the PCC rule contains a non-standardized 5QI, the SMF shall also provide the corresponding 5G QoS characteristics parameters (as received in the PDU Session related information Explicitly signalled QoS Characteristics) for the QoS Flow.

+- If the PCC rule contains Alternative QoS Parameter Sets, the SMF shall provide their attributes as elements of the Alternative QoS Profile List (see TS 23.501 [2] clause 5.7.1.x) in addition to the QoS parameters for the QoS Flow.
+The QoS Flow parameters ARP and QNC in the elements of the Alternative QoS Profile List are set to the values of the PCC rule.

 The SMF shall set the QoS parameters of the QoS Flow associated with the default QoS rule to: